biocore/qiime/doc/install/virtual_box.rst

   * Launch VirtualBox, and create a new machine (press the New button).
   * A new window will show up.
 Click 'Next'.
   * In this screen type QIIME as the name for the virtual machine.
-Then select Linux as the Operating System, and Ubuntu as the version.
+Then select Linux as the Operating System, and Ubuntu (64 bit) as the version.
 Click Next.
   * Select the amount of RAM (memory).
 We recommend at least 1024MB, but the best option is based on your machine.
 After selecting the amount of RAM, click Next.
   * Select "Use existing hard drive", and click the folder icon next to the selector (it has a green up arrow).
 In the new window click 'Add', and locate the virtual hard drive that was downloaded in step 2.
 Click Select and then click Next.
   * In the new window click Finish.